poland-can-into-space/object-foxx/README.md

 I wanted something that will automatically parse AQL and let me ignore everything that I didn't like, like writing router.get yada yada.

 ## Background
-I tried to convince my friend to switch to ArangoDB.
-Although the performance was convincing, he had concerns over learning cost.
-I decided to make changes to the framework I was using personally to hoping to convince him and it worked!
+I tried to convince my friend to switch to ArangoDB bu he had concerns over learning cost.
+I made changes to my personal library to turn it into a framework of a sort... and it worked!
+He decoded to switched to ArangoDB.
-So I decided to share it with the public, hoping that everyone would like it.
+After that I decided to share it with the public, hoping that everyone would like it.

 ## NOTES
 This is my first time uploading a framework for public inspection, I'm pretty sure it's missing a lot.